santa-christie/dicee/README.md

-# dicee
+# Daiz

-A new Flutter project.
+Nothing but a dice app.

 ## Getting Started

-This project is a starting point for a Flutter application.
+In this app I've imported math library, defined a function and stuff.

 A few resources to get you started if this is your first Flutter project: